sayan1999/lovebox/Readme.md

 "add" to enqueue new song
 "addlist" to add songs in newqueue field of playlist file
 ```
+4. The python console provides tab completion utils for above inputs.

 ## Dependencies
 Rhythmbox, Python3 and import modules